NightKey/Server-monitoring-discord-bot/README.md

 # Server-monitoring-discord-bot

 This bot monitors the server that it's running on.
-For it to woek, you will need to create at least one [Discord bot accont](https://discordapp.com/developers/applications/).
+For it to work, you will need to create at least one [Discord bot accont](https://discordapp.com/developers/applications/).
-Both the watchdog, and the bot is capable of running without one an other.
+Both the watchdog, and the bot is capable of running without one another.

 *This version is a Windows only version!*

 ## The bot

-This application is a chat-bot, that is capable of telling the status of the computer, and the watchlist's status (what application is and is not running), however, it can't send notification message of a process suddenly stopping.
+This application is a chat-bot, that is capable of telling the status of the computer, and the watchlist's status (what application is and is not running), it can send a notification message of a process suddenly stopping (If the watchdog process is running).

 This bot, to function properly needs the following permissions:

-* Read Tex Channels & See Voice Channels
+* Read Text Channels & See Voice Channels
 * Send Messages
 * Read Messages
 * Manage Messages - Optional for the '&clear' command